 Extended Gamut sleeves for water cans printed on the Performance Series P7E

 Once printed on a flexo or digital hybrid press, rolls are then funneled to the next step in the production workflow, which is seaming.
 Seaming can be done many ways and is typically managed in-house by converters using solutions from vendors like Accraply.
 After seaming, production is full steam ahead- no pun intended.
 Once with the packager, they are applied to the product and run through a steam tunnel to shrink on the intended vessel and shipped to store shelves.

 A Growing Market

 Now that we know a little bit about the technical process, let’s dive into the market.
-According to AWA, industry packaging authority and keynote speaker at Mark Andy’s upcoming Shrink Sleeve Seminar, sleeve labeling accounts for roughly 18% of the global label market.
+According to AWA, industry packaging authority and keynote speaker at Mark Andy’s 2019 Shrink Sleeve Seminar, sleeve labeling accounts for roughly 18% of the global label market.
 Much like various other segments of print, think your short runs or flexible packaging applications, shrink is growing year over year and is the third most popular labeling construction method globally.
 Its compound annual growth rate (CAGR) is about 5.5% and expected to remain steady in AWA’s two-year forecast.

 What’s Pushing Demand?

 The drivers of shrink growth are twofold.
 Both Brand Managers and end users give preference to the packaging vehicle, albeit for different reasons.

 Brands are shifting focus from labels to shrink and one of the main reasons is messaging space.
 To illustrate this, let’s take your standard beverage bottle.
 Pressure sensitive limits you to certain branding space and often requires both primary and secondary labels to get key brand attributes and regulatory items across.
 When covering the entire product with moldable packaging, brands have nearly 60% more “real estate” on the product to get messages across.